 Case Summary

-On February 15, 2022 the special redistricting panel issued orders enjoining Minnesota's then-current congressional and legislative districts from being used in the 2022 elections and adopting the court's own congressional and legislative plans for use in future primary and general elections.
+• On February 15, 2022, the special redistricting panel issued orders enjoining the state’s congressional and legislative plans from further use and adopting its own congressional and legislative plans for use in future elections.

 Related Case: Wattson v.
 Simon